rust-lang/rfcs/text/0000-public-private-dependencies.md

 ## cargo

 A new dependency field, `pub = <bool>` will be added that defaults to `false`.
-Cargo will use use the `priv` modifier with `--extern` for all private dependencies when building a `lib`.
+When building a `lib`, Cargo will use the `priv` modifier with `--extern` for all private dependencies.
-What is private is what is left after recursively walking public dependencies.
+What is private is what is left after recursively walking public dependencies (`pub = true`).
 We'll ignore this for other build target kinds (e.g. `bin`) as that would create extra noise.

-Old cargo version will emit a warning when this key is encountered but otherwise continue, even if the feature is present but unstable.
+Old cargo versions will emit a warning when this key is encountered but otherwise continue, even if the feature is present but unstable.
 While it is unstable, `cargo publish` will strip the field.